USDA-ARS-GBRU/QTLsurge/README.md

 bcftools call -vc -V indels output.bcf > output_snps.bcf #filter to snps
 #run desired filtration using bcftools
-bcftools convert output_snps.bcf -o output_snps.vcf #convert to VCF Rscript vcf2freq.R output_snps.vcf highBulk.bam lowBulk.bam frequency_file.txt 0 #vcf2freq.R is supplied as a helper program, converts to QTLsurge format.
+bcftools convert output_snps.bcf -o output_snps.vcf #convert to VCF perl vcf2freq.pl output_snps.vcf 0 >output_frequency_file.txt #vcf2freq.pl is supplied as a helper program, converts to QTLsurge format.
 The last argument is the cycle you are on.
 Use 0 if this is your initial, standard QTL-seq experiment
 ```

 A testing file (test/test.freq) is located on the github page.